kamping-site/kamping/docs/documentation_guidelines.md

     /// @brief Checks if an example is currently somewhere and should not be reused.
     /// @param example Example for which it is checked whether it is currently used.
-    /// @return \c true if the exampel is used somewhere.
+    /// @return \c true if the example is used somewhere.
     /// @return \c false otherwise.
     bool is_currently_used(RunningExample const& example) {
         //